 The database remains locked, but the uptime field indicates the database is actually running.
 If setting up the database is ready, the database can be made available for other users (if any, see MonetDB SQL tutorial) to connect to it using the release command:

 % monetdb release my-first-db taken database out of maintenance mode: my-first-db % monetdb status name state uptime health my-first-db running 2m 48s 100%, 0s

-Next thing, making a connection to the database using mclient requires the -d argument to specify which database to connect to.
-It will ask for username and password when none given or provided via a .monetdb file.
+The next step is to make a connection to the database using mclient which requires the -d argument to specify which database to connect to.
+It will ask for username and password when none given or provided via a '.monetdb' file.
 The default username/password is monetdb/monetdb:

 % mclient -dmy-first-db user(fabian):monetdb password:<monetdb> Welcome to mclient, the MonetDB/SQL interactive terminal (Dec2011-SP1) Database: MonetDB v11.7.7 (Dec2011-SP1), 'mapi:monetdb://vomac.ins.cwi.nl:54321/my-first-db' Type \q to quit, \? for a list of available commands auto commit mode: on sql>

 Like for the monetdb command, if this fails with some database does not exist error, try giving the port (not the controlport!) to mclient such that it finds the correct monetdbd, e.g.:

 It may be necessary to stop individual databases, or even make them unavailable.